mevellea/telegram_menu/README.md

 * Menu navigation using tree structure, unlimited depth
 * Support for sending pictures (local file or url), notifications, and polls
 * Session manager with multiple users connecting to the same bot
+* Messages can read text input from the keyboard
 * Automatic deletion of messages when configurable timer has expired
-* Integration of markdown formatting + emojis
+* Integration of HTML formatting + emojis

 Here is an example of navigation with menus and inlined buttons: